openstack-archive/networking-vpp/README.rst

 We also keep our job list in <https://bugs.launchpad.net/networking-vpp>
 anything starting 'RFE' is a 'request for enhancement'.

-We will be hardening the native L3 router implementation (vpp-router) in future releases.
-This will include fixes to the etcd communication routines, support for resync and high availablilty.
-Support for L3 extensions like extraroute etc. will also be added to the service plugin.
+We'll be dealing with a few of the minor details of a good Neutron network driver, like sorting out MTU configuration of Neutron routers.

-We'll be dealing with a few of the minor details of a good Neutron network driver, like sorting out MTU configuration.
+We will be adding HA support for the L3 plugin.

 What can I do to help?
 ~~~~~~~~~~~~~~~~~~~~~~